Color Wheel Theory

 “Of all God's gifts to the sighted man, color is holiest, the most divine, the most solemn”

 Enter the color wheel theory.
-A simple concept but if understood will enable you design breath taking color combinations in your house and office.
-Choosing color is one of the most difficult decisions to make when decorating a room or an entire home.
+A simple concept but if understood will enable you to design breathtaking color combinations in your house and office.
+Choosing a color is one of the most difficult decisions to make when decorating a room or an entire home.
 Color is integral to design and architecture, so choosing the right color and/or color combinations is important.
-Interior and landscape designers have long used this theory in their design work to come with harmonious color combinations.
-With a little practice and some creativity you too can create the same effect.
+Interior and landscape designers have long used this theory in their design work to come up with harmonious color combinations.
+With a little practice and some creativity, you too can create the same effect.

 What exactly is the Color Wheel Theory?

 To understand the theory you have to know what the color wheel is.
-The wheel's construction is actually quite simple.
+The wheel's construction is quite simple.
 You have your 6 basic colors: red, orange, yellow, green, blue, and purple.
 Then you have extra, "in-between" colors that are mixes of the basic colors.
-As per the theory there are certain color combination patterns which can be identified on the wheel which when used together give a harmonious feeling to the human eye.
+As per the theory, certain color combination patterns can be identified on the wheel which when used together give a harmonious feeling to the human eye.

 How to identify harmonious colors:

 According to color theory, harmonious color combinations use any two colors opposite to each other on the color wheel, any three colors equally spaced around the color wheel forming a triangle, or any four colors forming a rectangle.
 The harmonious color combinations are called color schemes.

 The following four schemes are the most commonly used: